-Mr. Tembe received two law degrees from the University of Zululand and also a diploma in Public Administration before coming to Wake Forest University as a Ford Foundation fellow.
-He is now working in Cape Town as a Law Researcher at the Cape High Court.
+S’Thembiso “Tim” Tembe (South Africa): Mr. Tembe received two law degrees from the University of Zululand and a diploma in Public Administration prior to attending Wake Forest Law.
+He is currently working as a Law Researcher at the Cape Town High Court.

 Muskie Foundation Scholars